lancercat/OSOCR/README.md

 # OSOCR

 Maintenances are almost done.
 We may commit a few minor patches within a few days and the repo would be finalized.

+[Update]
+The paper is undergoing a major revision and more experiments are added.

+We will start syncing them to this repo after 15th, June, 2022, hopefully.

 ## Trained models
 https://drive.google.com/drive/folders/1WqpL1EAg2A5LXV8V7I1wK6XOMSGAR7Z4?usp=sharing